Sequal32/yourcontrols/Readme.md

 ### Mismatching speeds/altitude

 Unfortunately, weather cannot currently be synced between flight simulators.
-If the sea pressure is off or the winds are off, you will experience desync.
+If the sea pressure, ISA, temperature, and other weather-related aspects are different, you will experience desync.

 ## Limitations
 * Some knobs are purely animation, and not represented by a local variable therefor cannot be synced, such as guard switches (yet...)
 * Avionics currently rely on syncing button presses only and not state.
 If the MCDUs are different in any way before connecting, they will desynchronize.
 * Scenery, weather, and navdata cannot be synced.
 Please ensure you have the same settings prior to connecting.
+* Ground services, and ATC cannot be synced.